Global Burden of Disease study: History

 The Global Burden of Disease Study began in 1990 as a single World Bank–commissioned study that quantified the health effects of more than 100 diseases and injuries for eight regions of the world, giving estimates of morbidity and mortality by age, sex, and region.
 It also introduced the disability-adjusted life year (DALY) as a new metric to quantify the burden of diseases, injuries, and risk factors, to aid comparisons.
 GBD 1990 was "institutionalized" at the World Health Organization (WHO) and the research was "conducted mainly by researchers at Harvard and WHO".

 In 2000–2002, the 1990 study was updated by WHO to include a more extensive analysis using a framework known as comparative risk factor assessment.

 The WHO estimates were again updated for 2004 in The global burden of disease: 2004 update (published in 2008) and in Global health risks (published in 2009).

 Official DALY estimates had not been updated by WHO since 2004 until the Global Burden of Diseases, Injuries, and Risk Factors Study 2010 (GBD 2010), also known as the Global Burden of Disease Study 2010, was published in December 2012.
 The work quantified the burdens of 291 major causes of death and disability and 67 risk factors disaggregated by 21 geographic regions and various age–sex groups.
 GBD 2010 had the Institute for Health Metrics and Evaluation as its coordinating center, but was a collaboration between several institutions including WHO and the Harvard School of Public Health.
 The work was funded by the Gates Foundation.
 The GBD 2010 estimates contributed to WHO's own estimates published in 2013, although WHO did not acknowledge the GBD 2010 estimates.

 The Global Burden of Disease Study 2013 (GBD 2013) was published in 2014.
 The first installment, "Smoking Prevalence and Cigarette Consumption in 187 Countries, 1980–2012", was published in the Journal of the American Medical Association in January, and further installments were published throughout the year.
 IHME continued to act as the coordinating center for the work.

 The Global Burden of Disease Study 2017 (GBD 2017) was published in October 2018.
 The work was still coordinated at IHME.
 The life of Christopher Murray and the Global Burden of Disease Study is told in Epic Measures: One Doctor.
 Seven Billion Patients by Jeremey N. Smith.

 GBD 2019 was published in The Lancet in October 2020.

 GBD 2021 was published in The Lancet in February to May 2024, including an impact assessment of the COVID-19 pandemic as well as projections by 2050.
 Fact sheets are provided for all topics.
 The estimates are also available through an online tool and data files, for which a registration is required.

+GBD 2023 was published in The Lancet in October 2025.